How does your institution attract and engage adult learners?

 - Adult re-engagement campaigns like TN Reconnect

 If you aren’t part of one of these initiatives, no need to worry.
 Perhaps the most straightforward approach we can take is to change the way we approach attracting and retaining adult learners at every college and university.
 CAEL offers training and solutions on optimizing adult student enrollment management, based from its Ten Principles for Effectively Serving Adults.
-Our newly developed seminar helps enrollment management better understand the engagement techniques and resources that adults need to successfully enroll, persist, and graduate.
+Our newly developed course helps enrollment management better understand the engagement techniques and resources that adults need to successfully enroll, persist, and graduate.